vanhohen/ADNinja/Tutorials/Constrained Delegation (Computer Account).md

 Okay in this scenario kinda different but still i want to add it to understand how it works.
 Let say "somehow" we got machine account hash. (it could be comprimising machine and read hash from memory or via dcsync)

-First check purge all tickets and check your access to "c\$" share
+First purge all tickets and check your access to "c\$" share

 	PS C:\Users\testuser\Desktop> klist purge